Screen Record Protected Videos: 3 Methods and Black-Screen Checks (2026)

-Record streaming videos, live broadcasts, and online courses in 720p or 1080p quality.
-Save recordings permanently on your device in MP4 format for offline viewing.
+Record supported streaming videos, live broadcasts, and online courses in 720p or 1080p quality.
+Save authorized recordings on your device in MP4 format for personal offline viewing.

 Note: Windows only; Mac users need alternative solutions.